 For its final year in production, the 2019 Ford Taurus carries over with little change.

-Although attractive, the interior of the 2018 Ford Taurus sedan feels a bit dated and it isn’t as roomy as you might expect.
-While equipped with five seatbelts, the Taurus is definitely more suitable for four adults over long distances, and the sedan’s thick pillars and high beltline can make the interior feel smaller than it really is.
+Although attractive, the interior of the 2019 Ford Taurus sedan feels a bit dated and it isn’t as roomy as you might expect.
+While legroom and headroom are ample both front and rear, the 5-passenger Taurus is definitely more suitable for four adults over long distances, and the sedan’s thick pillars and high beltline can make the interior feel smaller than it really is.
 Front-seat comfort is high, however, with optional massage to ease back fatigue on long drives, and those seats can be heated and cooled as well.
 The multifunction steering wheel and voice-command system control many of the audio and navigation controls.

-The Manufacturer’s Suggested Retail Price (MSRP) for a base 2018 Ford Taurus SE with the 3.5-liter V6 starts at about $28,000.
-The mid-level SEL is about $30,500, while the Limited model, which adds quite a bit of luxury and features, is a little more than $37,000.
-If you want AWD on the SEL and Limited it adds about $1,900.
+The Manufacturer’s Suggested Retail Price (MSRP) for a base 2019 Ford Taurus SE with the 3.5-liter V6 starts just under $29,000.
+The mid-level SEL is about $31,200, while the Limited model, which adds quite a bit of luxury and features, is a little more than $38,000.
+If you want AWD on the SEL and Limited, it adds about $1,850.
 Those prices are right in line with full-size-sedan competitors such as the Chevrolet Impala, Kia Cadenza and Dodge Charger.
-The high-performance Taurus SHO comes in just over $43,000, which is higher than the more lightly equipped V8-powered Dodge Charger R/T. Check the Kelley Blue Book Fair Purchase Price to see what people are paying for a Taurus in your area.
-The 2018 Taurus won't hold its value quite as well as the new Chevrolet Impala and Dodge Charger, and trails far behind the Toyota Avalon.
+The high-performance Taurus SHO comes in just under $44,000, which is higher than the more lightly equipped V8-powered Dodge Charger R/T. Check the Kelley Blue Book Fair Purchase Price to see what people are paying for a Taurus in your area.
+The 2019 Taurus won't hold its value quite as well as the new Chevrolet Impala and Dodge Charger, and trails far behind the Toyota Avalon.

 SYNC 3 INFOTAINMENT